lachu97/lachu97/README.md

 - 🌱 I’m currently learning ...val techstacks=["Mobile dev","Web Dev","Marketing"]
 - 💞️ I’m looking to collaborate on ...val colab=["Python","Kotlin","Kotlin Multiplatform"]
 - 📫 How to reach me ...val contact=["ced15i004@iiitdm.ac.in"]
+- 👍 Achievements ...val achievements=["In Top 1% of Android Developers","Chess Master"]

 <!---
 lachu97/lachu97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.